Luton Peace Day Riots: Riot

 On Peace Day, 19 July 1919, the Luton Town Hall was burnt down during a riot by ex-servicemen unhappy with unemployment and other grievances.
 The riot started after members of the council arrived to read out the proclamation of peace, and many in the crowd expressed their disapproval.
-One issue was veterans not being allowed to hold a drumhead mass in Wardown Park.
+One issue was a discharged sailors and soldiers group not being permitted to use Wardown Park to hold a drumhead memorial service.
 Tension boiled over into violence, and after a number of clashes, many protesters broke through the police line and forcibly entered the town hall, which was eventually set on fire.

 Order was eventually restored to the town by midnight on 19 July, but the fire brigade were unable to extinguish the fire, and by the next morning the town hall was little more than a ruin.
-The remains of the building were demolished in August 1919 and in 1922 the statue "Peace", designed by Sir Reginald Blomfield, inscribed with the names of more than 280,000 dead servicemen from the Great War, was unveiled.
+The remains of the building were demolished in August 1919 and in 1922 the war memorial, designed by Sir Reginald Blomfield, inscribed with the names of 1,286 dead from the Great War, was unveiled.